-Upon the completion of the fourth year with the district, a Continuing Status Teacher classified as Effective or Highly Effective with no Developing scores in Domains 1 and 4, will be evaluated in Domains 2 and 3 only for the two subsequent school years of the three-year Teaching Performance Evaluation cycle.

-If a teacher earns a rating of Developing or Ineffective while being scored in only Domains 2 and 3, a full evaluation cycle will be required.
+Upon the completion of the fourth year with the district, a Continuing Status Teacher classified as Effective or Highly Effective will be evaluated in Domains 2 and 3 for the two subsequent school years of the three-year Teaching Performance Evaluation cycle.
+If a teacher earns a rating of Developing or Ineffective while being scored in only Domains 2 and 3, a full evaluation cycle will be required the following evaluation cycle.
+(See Teacher Evaluation Cycles Table on page 7.)